quietly-turning/Lua-For-SM5/_chapter_1/ActorMultiVertex.md

 What Def.Quad{} does for quadrilaterals, ActorMultiVertex does for arbitrary polygons.

-For a complex example, see the TitleScreen from kyzentun's consensual theme.
+For some examples, see [./Other/art_helpers.lua](https://github.com/kyzentun/consensual/blob/master/Other/art_helpers.lua) from kyzentun's consensual theme, starting around the definition for `function arrow_amv()`

 For documentation, please refer to [Kyzentun's writeup](https://github.com/stepmania/stepmania/blob/master/Docs/Themerdocs/ScreenAMVTest%20overlay.lua).